 - The impossibly vast amount of knowledge contained in the Guide has actually backfired on the boys on at least one occasion.
 In the Five-Episode Pilot of DuckTales, they try to look up how to stop their plane from crashing, and they can find the entries for driving or flying all sorts of obscure vehicles except "an ordinary airplane!"

-- Magica de Spell had a spell book which was much more like a traditional Book of Shadows.
+- The Disney Duck Comics Universe is vast enough, and the stories are numerous enough, to contain another totally unrelated example.
+Magica de Spell has a spell book which was much more like a traditional Book of Shadows.
 The nieces once got hold of it by accident when it was switched in the grocery store with Aunt Daisy's old recipe book.
 They mixed up one of the formulas, which attracted a dragon; there was an entry on this, too; "To get rid of a dragon, say 'Odds bodkins and green-eyed goblins!'"
 Meanwhile, Magica was turning out delicious cupcakes, to her uttermost disgust.

 - The Abstract in Runaways